jurin1/coderr_backend/README.md

 ## Project Description

 This project is the backend API for Coderr, a service marketplace platform.
 It's built using Django REST Framework and provides API endpoints for user registration, login, profile management, offer creation, order management, reviews, and more.
+The Backend is a part of the frontend project [coderr](https://github.com/Developer-Akademie-Backendkurs/project.Coderr), which you have to download.

 ## Installation